We Have to Get the Bullet Out

 - In Master and Commander: The Far Side of the World, Stephen Maturin operates on himself to extract a ball round.
 Justified in that he is after a piece of his shirt that he fears will infect the wound.
 We even get to see his assistant match the extracted fragment to the hole in the shirt.

-- In Bill Cosby's opus Leaonard Part 6, we're treated to an even more heroically pain-resistant hero: Leonard, having been shot, removes the bullets himself, his trusty manservant only standing by with surgical tools and a mirror.
+- In Bill Cosby's opus Leonard Part 6, we're treated to an even more heroically pain-resistant hero: Leonard, having been shot, removes the bullets himself, his trusty manservant only standing by with surgical tools and a mirror.
+The bullet is then placed in a large and almost full jar of other bullets that have been extracted from him over the course of his spy career.

 - Subverted in The Green Hornet: Britt is shot in the shoulder as Green Hornet, but obviously can't go to the hospital lest he give away his Secret Identity.
 So he tells Lenore to dig the bullet out with a kitchen knife (while he bites down on a spatula), but even the heat from the sterilized knife causes him to wuss out.
 They end up having Kato (in costume) drive up and "shoot" Britt at a public event, which lets him safely go to the hospital and makes it less likely that people will think he's the Hornet.